Menu

 2. These forms of play are good preparation for tournament play.

 3. Leagues and shootouts may use different manual methods or computer programs, as selected by the captains, to track and assess performance.
-For example, in 2023, the 4.0 league used Pickleball Brackets for registration and game scoring/performance tracking, and the 3.5 shootouts used our Wild Apricot system for registration and DUPR for game scoring/performance tracking.
-(Our use of technologies is continually evolving as new and better solutions become available.)
+For example, in 2024, the 4.0 league used Pickleball Brackets for registration and game scoring/performance tracking, and both the 3.0 and 3.5 shootouts used our Wild Apricot system for registration and DUPR for game scoring/performance tracking.

 4. Typically, each player is assigned to a particular court with 3 or 4 other players and a round robin of 3 to 5 games is played amongst these players.
 After the round, the total scores of each player are added up.
 Then the highest-scoring player on each court moves up a court, and the lowest-scoring player moves down a court, and another round robin of 3 to 5 games is played.